 Find out what withdrawal means in relation to the PSTN Switch Off

-By December 2025, the traditional PSTN (Public Switched Telephone Network) will be switched off and, by then, all services must be moved to IP or mobile based products such as hosted voice, direct routing or another alternative.
+By December 2025, the traditional PSTN (Public Switched Telephone Network) will be switched off.
+By then, all services must move to IP or mobile based products such as hosted voice, direct routing or another alternative.

 Despite 2025 seemingly a while off yet, Openreach has announced some of its products will experience withdrawal in the coming years as it gears up to upgrade the country’s digital infrastructure.

 Two pilot exchanges were announced a couple of years ago with Salisbury and Mildenhall the chosen destinations for the trial.
 Salisbury will be the first city to have full fibre coverage and, therefore, had a stop sell in December 2020 with the complete withdrawal of the PSTN in December 2022.